Earnings summaries and quarterly performance for Atlassian.

 - Anu, Atlassian President, will transition from her role in December.

-Recent SEC filings and earnings call transcripts for TEAM.
+Quarterly earnings call transcripts for Atlassian.